Bet on every NFL Week 5 game at top betting sites, apps

-How to bet on NFL Week 5: Where to bet, best betting sites, promos for Cowboys vs. Jets, Eagles vs. Broncos
+How to bet on NFL Week 5: Where to bet, best betting sites, promos for Cowboys vs. Jets, Broncos vs. Eagles

 Here's how to bet on the Week 5 NFL schedule, including Seahawks vs. Buccaneers and Patriots vs. Bills

 The Week 5 NFL schedule continues with 12 games on Sunday, including matchups like Jets (+1.5) vs. Cowboys, Eagles (-4) vs. Broncos, Seahawks (-3.5) vs. Buccaneers and Chargers (-2.5) vs. Commanders.
+The highest over/under for Sunday's NFL slate is 49.5 points in Lions vs. Bengals.
 The Week 5 slate concludes with Jaguars (+3.5) vs. Chiefs on Monday Night Football.

 Bettors looking for sportsbook promos, betting sites, and where to bet on the NFL for Week 5 can read more below, along with picks for some of the biggest games.